What is Interconnectivity?

-The G20 and UNCTAD assemblies will work towards grand resolutions that reflect not only the deliberations of their own respective committees, but of the discussions and achievements across all the Intermediate committees.
-The G20 will focus on building international financial stability within a forum for central bank governors and heads of state, while UNCTAD will seek to facilitate international development.
+The G20 and UNSC assemblies will work towards grand resolutions that reflect not only the deliberations of their own respective committees, but of the discussions and achievements across all the Intermediate committees.
+The G20 will focus on building international financial stability within a forum for central bank governors and heads of state, while UNSC will seek to facilitate international development.

 To assist in the operations of the conference and manage interconnectivity, we had appointed three conference managers.
 Each will be in charge of either the beginner, intermediate or advance committees and will oversee the functioning of these committees.

 Alex is a 3rd Year Archaeology student at St Catharine’s College, Cambridge.

 He started participating in Model United Nations at school, making OxIMUN 2019 his 28 – 30th conference (he’s lost count).
 Alex was most recently President of Security Council at HamMUN 2018, and has also been a Committee Director at OxIMUN for the past 2 years.

 This year, he moves away from chairing to the heights of being a “conference manager”, although he has no idea what that actually means.

 Outside of MUN, Alex enjoys taking any opportunity to avoid doing academic work.
 This usually takes the form of playing poker or spending an unhealthy amount of time clubbing.